netaddr/netaddr/docs/source/api.rst

 The following constants are used by the various *flags* arguments on netaddr class constructors.

-.. data:: P
+.. data:: netaddr.P
-          INET_PTON
+          netaddr.INET_PTON

    Use inet_pton() semantics instead of inet_aton() when parsing IPv4.

+   See the :meth:`IPAddress.__init__` documentation for details.

-.. data:: Z
+.. data:: netaddr.Z
-          ZEROFILL
+          netaddr.ZEROFILL

    Remove any preceding zeros from IPv4 address octets before parsing.

+   See the :meth:`IPAddress.__init__` documentation for details.

-.. data:: N
+.. data:: netaddr.N
-          NOHOST
+          netaddr.NOHOST

-   Remove any host bits found to the right of an applied CIDR prefix
+   Remove any host bits found to the right of an applied CIDR prefix.

+   See the :meth:`IPNetwork.__init__` documentation for details.

 -----------------
 Custom Exceptions